assimilate-dev/appyrition/README.md

 remain on Github only until it is ready to be published.

 ```
-pip install -e git://github.com/assimilate-dev/appyrition.git@{ tag name }
+pip install -e git://github.com/assimilate-dev/appyrition.git@v0.0.9000
 ```

 ## Initialize

-Initialize using the baseline information about your instance including a `client_id` and `client_secret` creating using
+Initialize using the basic information about your instance including a `client_id` and `client_secret` created using
 [custom integrations](https://ghost.org/integrations/custom-integrations/).

 ```